JarrettPhilips/RoboticsFinalProject/README.md

 [ ] Land Drone on Static Pad - Lead: Jarrett | Deadline: December 6th
  [ ] Combine CV and Drone Basic Systems

+REMOVED:
       [ ] Land Drone on Dynamic Pad - Lead: Anthony | Deadline: December 13th
        [ ] Be able to predict pad’s location
- [ ] Be able to adjust landing destination constantly
+       [ ] Be able to adjust landing destination constantly The feedback controller works faster than Sparki can move.

 ## Graceful Failure
 Things we can remove: